abbeybabbey/ActualCSGOExternal/README.md

 # ActualCSGOExternal
- improved and rewritten from scratch version of my previous external csgo cheat
+Simple external CSGO cheat that I have tried to write from "scratch" (to best of my abilities), while trying to learn C++ and basic video game hacking.